mskilab-org/nf-jabba/README.md

 ## Introduction

-**mskilab-org/nf-jabba** is a part of the core mski-lab pipeline workflows that is intended to run JaBbA, an MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
-This workflow runs all the prerequisite steps/processes necessary to run JaBbA.
+**mskilab-org/nf-JaBbA** is a new state-of-art bioinformatics pipeline from [`mskilab-org`](https://www.mskilab.org/) that is intended to run [`JaBbA`](https://github.com/mskilab-org/JaBbA/tree/master), an MIP based joint inference of copy number and rearrangement state in cancer whole genome sequence data.
+It runs all the pre-requisite modules necessary to run JaBbA and as followed in `mskilab-org`.
+This pipeline is built to handle only tumor-normal pairs as input (as of now) and is designed and tested to run on Human samples.

+This pipeline is built after being influenced by `nf-core/Sarek`, a workflow designed to detect variants on whole genome or targeted sequencing data.
+It is built using [`Nextflow`](https://www.nextflow.io/) and is implemented using `Nextflow DSL2`.
+All the modules uses [`Docker`](https://www.docker.com/) and [`Singularity`](https://sylabs.io/docs/) containers which makes the pipeline easily reproducible and maintain its dependencies.
+Some of the modules/processes are used from [`nf-core/modules`](https://github.com/nf-core/modules) that are available for the Nextflow Community.

+This pipeline has been designed to start from scratch using **fastq** files or start using **BAM** files and should be supplied in a **csv** file as input (*please refer the documentation below for the input format of the .csv file*).

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the